Should You Move to the Suburbs?

 - Bigger environmental impact

-Pros of suburbs
+Pros of living in the suburbs

-- Affordable: You can find lower rent and monthly mortgage payments in the suburbs.
+- Affordable: You can likely find lower rent and monthly mortgage payments in the suburbs.
 Plus, you can cut costs on things like parking.

 - Quiet: Suburbs are often quieter and less congested than cities, making them more peaceful living environments.